GentlePuppet/Gentles_Tampermonkey_Userscripts/Youtube Better CSS Tweaks/README.md

 <br><br>

 ## [Install Userscript: Dynamic Gain](https://github.com/GentlePuppet/Gentles_Tampermonkey_Userscripts/raw/refs/heads/main/Youtube%20Better%20CSS%20Tweaks/Dynamic%20Gain.user.js)
 Are you tired of some youtube videos being way too quiet or way too loud, seemingly completely randomly?
 Is Stable Volume not avaliable for the video you're currently watching?
+Ditch youtube's stable volume and just use this script.
 * This script automatically boosts quiet YouTube videos or lowers loud videos by getting the content loudness and adjusting the gain to match the target volume in the config.
   - Displays the adjusted gain next to the current time on the playback overlay.
 (Click the overlay to open/close the settings.)
   - Includes an option to enable a compressor.
 (Disabled by default in the config.
 Enable to tweak the compressor settings.)